Dazzla/goldfinger/README.md

 2. Make sure it's enabled in chrome:extensions

-3. Visit the user page of the scrote whose whining troubes you and click 'Ignore User'
+3. Visit the user page of the scrote whose whining troubles you and click 'Ignore User'

 4. That's it.